Malwarebytes/ghas-cli/README.md

 To follow your deployment, `ghas-cli` outputs results in a csv file indicating the deployment status of each feature for each repository.

 You can work on a single repository or on thousands of them.
-In that case, `ghas-cli` does its best to overcome [Github's rate limits](https://docs.github.com/en/enterprise-cloud@latest/rest/rate-limit)...
+In that case, `ghas-cli` does its best to overcome [GitHub's rate limits](https://docs.github.com/en/enterprise-cloud@latest/rest/rate-limit)...

 ## Installation